 On Tuesday, the New Yorker published its own investigative piece on Weinstein.
 In the piece, Mira Sorvino and Rosanna Arquette recalled being harassed by Weinstein.
 The actress Asia Argento alleges that Weinstein raped her.
 Lucia Evans, once an aspiring actress, also describes being raped by the film titan.

 In a statement to the New Yorker, Weinstein's rep proffered a measly mea culpa.
-"Mr. Weinstein has begun counseling, has listened to the community and is pursuing a better path.
+"Mr. Weinstein has begun counselling, has listened to the community and is pursuing a better path.
 Mr. Weinstein is hoping that, if he makes enough progress, he will be given a second chance."

 This is clearly a man who deserves no more chances.